aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldcollection/count/_index.md

 ## Examples

-Shows how to remove fields from a field collection.
+Shows how to work with a collection of fields.

 ```csharp
 Document doc = new Document();